Booklets and Branding

 OH2: Sierra College Open House

-The community college I went to for a while puts on this big annual show for graphic design and photography students to showcase their work, both for potential employers and proud family members.
-Each year the faculty would choose a student to design the branding and collateral materials, and in 2014 they chose this kind of celebratory firework theme that I came up with. 🎉
+The community college I went to for a while puts on this big annual show for graphic design and photography students to showcase their work.
+Each year the faculty would choose a student to design the branding and collateral materials, and in 2014 they chose this kind of celebratory firework theme that I came up with! 🎉

 Far From the Tree